Residual Back Projection With Untrained Neural Networks

-On the other hand, our proposed method does not require any training images and achieves the highest reconstruction accuracy in both experiments.
-Furthermore, extra constraints can be implemented directly in the loss function or indirectly in the RBP connection to better handle different factors without retraining.
+The proposed RBP-DIP framework does not necessitate any training images and attains the highest reconstruction accuracy in both experiments.
+Moreover, additional constraints or regularizations can be directly incorporated into the objective function or indirectly integrated into the RBP connection, enabling enhanced handling of various factors without retraining.